SCBI-ForestGEO/Dendrobands/data/2013/README.md

 Removing dead trees, this amounts to 150 in intraannual and 566 trees in biannual.

 All the new trees were added in the middle of the growing season, thus for these 50 trees, records only begin at survey 2013.06.
-The one exception is 30339, which was the only new tree measured distinctly in 2013.01.
+The one exception is 30339 (three stems), which was the only new tree measured distinctly in 2013.01.